srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 4 errors generated.
 Error while processing /home/user42/fuzzers//copy_1/llvm-csmith-1/llvm-fuzzer-build/fuzzer_ram-tmp//mutator-S94jRZ.c.
 ```
-BUT THIS IS A NORMAL BEHAVIOUR OF GRAYC - WHY? these errors can help tune the aggresivness of the tool, and hence it is useful to have them there.
+BUT THIS IS A NORMAL BEHAVIOUR OF GRAYC - WHY?
+These errors can help tune the aggressiveness of the tool, and hence it is useful to have them there.
 - GrayC also logs the mutators activated and state on which program (fuzz/resultant program):
 ```
 Processed File: fuzzer-file-277 with mutation bin/duplicate-mutator